Cowbeau/CodeDew-Valley/README.md

-git add/rm readme.md
-# Legend-Of-DarkZouls
+# CodeDew-Valley

-This project is a Legend Of Zelda/Dark Souls style game I am using to learn Python.
+This project is a Stardew Valley style game I am using to learn Python.
 The game contains elements including:

 * Graphics